All Products

 2. In the left-side navigation pane, choose Identities > Roles.

-6. A success message appears.
+6. A message appears indicating that the permissions are granted.
 Click Close.

 7. Modify the trust policy of the RAM role.